thiagoesteves/jellyfish/README.md

 end
 ```

+## Basic Configuration
-You also need to add the following line in the mix project
+Add the following lines in the `mix.exs` project:

 ```elixir
   def project do
     [